TempleOkosun/Mining-OpenStackNova/README.md

        ```
        python main.py
        ```
-   when it is done a data.json file is created. <br>
+   when the script is done, a data.json file is created. <br>

 ![Script in action](images/script_in_action.gif)